charlie89/syslogng-web/README.md

 npm install
 ```

-Next you need to install web libraries.
-This is done using bower.
+Next you need to install client libraries.
+This is done using [Bower](https://github.com/bower/bower).
 If you don't have it already, install it using:

 ```
 npm install -g bower
 ```

-Then,
+Then, install the required client libraries with

 ```
 bower install